raj-patel-149/NetFlix-Clone/README.md

 # NetFlix-Clone
-This project is a replica of the popular streaming platform Netflix, built using HTML, CSS, and JavaScript.
+This project is a clone of the main page of the popular streaming platform Netflix, created using HTML, CSS, and JavaScript.
+It replicates the layout, design, and basic functionalities of the Netflix homepage, providing a visually similar user interface.